INDAPlus20/isaklar-task-17/README.md

 Thank you oskhen for the `ordlistaMODIFIED.txt` which i used for benchmarking

-I refuse to deal with bytes
+I refuse to handle bytes